GunarsA/LU-iemacies/README.md

 ### Student

 - Create and edit applications
-- Create and edit reviews
+- Create and edit reviews only for finished applications

 ### Teacher